QuelleQim/MS3-the-reading/README.md

 -   to see clear separations between my own book reviews and others.

 -	to be able to purchase the book either directly via the webpage or through affiliated links.

+### Owner Stories (UX)

+As an owner type, I want:

+-   to create a webpage that will allow users and owners to create, read, update and delete book reviews.

+-   the webpage to be intuitive and appealing, which in turn will make the user want to use it on several accounts.

+-   to be able to monetize the webpage by providing users with either selling the book directly on the webpage or by adding affiliated links.